Computable reducibility of equivalence relations and an effective jump operator: Ceers and the jump

+\begin{lemma} If $A$ is maximal then $E_A^{\jump}$ is self-full.
+In fact, if $f$ is a computable reduction from $E_A^{\jump}$ to itself, then $f$ is $E_A^{\jump}$-equivalent to a function $h$ induced by a finite support permutation of the $E_A$-classes. \end{lemma}

-\begin{proof} We can assume without loss of generality that for all $e$, $\ran\phi_{f(e)}$ is $E_A$-invariant.
-Indeed, we may modify $f$ to ensure that if $f(e)$ enumerates any element of $A$ then $f(e)$ enumerates the rest of $A$ too.
+\begin{proof} Suppose $f$ is a computable reduction from $E_A^{\jump}$ to itself.
+We can assume without loss of generality that for all $e$, $\ran\phi_{f(e)}$ is $E_A$-invariant.
+Indeed, we may modify $f$ to ensure that if $\phi_{f(e)}$ enumerates any element of $A$ then $\phi_{f(e)}$ enumerates the rest of $A$ too.
 Having done so, we introduce the following mild abuse of notation: if $R=\ran\phi_e$ then we will write $f(R)$ for $\ran\phi_{f(e)}$.
 Due to our assumption about $f$, this notation is well-defined.
+Note that we thus have that $f$ is $=^{ce}$-invariant as well, and thus monotone and inner-regular.